 Four decades of experience in cooperating with Danish and African partners have given IFU a unique insight into the challenges and opportunities that potential investors face when venturing into the African continent.
-Examples of such challenges are insufficient energy supply, congested port terminals, poor internet infrastructure, inadequate access to water, risk-adverse investment funds not willing to invest in African companies with growth potential, and scarce financing for the poor and small and medium-sized enterprises.
+Examples of such challenges are insufficient energy supply, congested port terminals, poor ICT (information and communication technology) infrastructure, inadequate access to water, risk-adverse investment funds not willing to invest in African companies with growth potential, and scarce financing for the poor and small and medium-sized enterprises.